Zalgo Text Generator — Create Creepy Cursed Text That Drips

 How do I control how creepy the Zalgo text looks?

-This generator provides three independent sliders for above, middle, and below combining marks.
-Low values (1–3) create subtle distortion, medium values (4–8) produce a classic creepy look, and high values (10–15) create maximum chaos.
-Use the presets as quick starting points and fine-tune from there.
+You get three separate sliders: one for above, one for middle, and one for below combining marks.
+Low values (1–3) give you subtle distortion, medium values (4–8) hit that classic creepy look, and high values (10–15) go full chaos.
+Start with a preset and adjust from there.

 07 More Text Tools